daler/GFFutils_old/README.rst

 For example, to get a BED file of genes from a GFF file, you can use something simple like::

-    grep "gene" chr2.gff | awk '{print $1,$4,$5}'
+    grep "gene" chr2.gff | awk '{print $1,$4,$5}' > out.bed

-But how would you use commandline tools to get a BED file of 3' exons from genes longer than 5 kb?
-Or how would you get the average number of isoforms for genes on the plus strand?
+But how would you use commandline tools to get all the exons of a gene?
+Or exons that are found in all isoforms of a gene?
+Or a BED file of 3' exons from genes longer than 5 kb?
+How would you get the average number of isoforms for genes on the plus strand?
 These more complex questions are actually quite easy to answer using ``GFFutils``.

 A by-product of structuring a GFF file in this way is that it is easy to convert to something like a refFlat format -- use the ``GFFDB.refFlat()``